CodeOfArdonia/Neptune/README.md

 ### What provided

-1.Simple event system & extra event hooks
+- Simple event system & extra event hooks

-2.Some package for Item, Entity and so on.
+- Some package for Item, Entity and so on.
 Also include some hooks.

-3.A lot of functional interfaces
+- A lot of functional interfaces

-4.A Weapon Desk which can craft tons of weapons.
+- A Weapon Desk which can craft tons of weapons.
 (Add recipe through datapack.)

-5.Common back/belt item with `Trinkets` and `Curios`
+- Common back/belt item with `Trinkets` and `Curios`
+- A power system

 And so on!